Bookstore business plan for starting your own business

 3.2 Aim of Starting the Business

 Due to her immense passion for books, Christine was keen on becoming an entrepreneur and continue her passion in a highly dynamic business environment.
 The bookstore will be a perfect platform to continue developing her writing career as she intends to sell her own books, as well as sell feature books from other authors.
-Her bookshop business plan is aimed at starting an enterprise that will help boost a reading culture and equip her customers with useful knowledge.
+Her business plan for book store is aimed at starting an enterprise that will help boost a reading culture and equip her customers with useful knowledge.

 3.3 How the Business will be started

-To ensure the bookstore achieves its targets, Christine with the help of experts has formulated a comprehensive business plan that will attend all aspects of financing and forecast sales.
+To ensure the bookstore achieves its targets, Christine with the help of experts has formulated a comprehensive business plan for book store that will attend all aspects of financing and forecast sales.
 The plan captures key aspects such as expenses, investment, assets and loans.
 Below is a breakdown of key financial aspects which include; capital and liabilities, total planned investment, start-up funding, total assets, capital required, start-up expenses and total liabilities.

 |Research and Development||$12,000|